d3sformal/debug-infra-gentests/sandbox/02-ipc/llcap-server/README.md

 ## Build

-The build depends on a "shared memory metadata struct" that can be found in the hook library's `shm_commons.h` file.
+The build depends on a "shared memory metadata struct" that can be found in the hook library's [shm_commons.h](../ipc-hooklib/shm_commons.h) file.
 If this file's location does not match (relatively) to this folder, you need to modify the (`header` call in the) `build.rs` file.

-## Usage:

-    Usage: llcap-server [OPTIONS] --modmap <MODMAP> <COMMAND>

-    Commands:
-      trace-calls   Set up a function tracing server capture-args
-      help          Print this message or the help of the given subcommand(s)

-    Options:
-      -m, --modmap <MODMAP>          Sets path to module map directory as produced by the instrumentation -p, --fd-prefix <FD_PREFIX>    File descriptor prefixes for resources [default: /llcap-] -c, --buff-count <BUFF_COUNT>  Buffer count [default: 10] -s, --buff-size <BUFF_SIZE>    Buffer size in bytes [default: 4194304] -v, --verbose...
-Enable verbose output, write up to 3x -f, --full                     Perform the full tool iteration starting from the selected stage -a, --all-artifacts            Produce all artifacts that can be exported (in default locations) This option overrides ALL paths specified as import or export paths for ANY stage
-          --cleanup                  Perform a cleanup of all possibly leftover resources related to the given stage and exit -h, --help                     Print help
-      -V, --version                  Print version

-### Function tracing mode

-    Set up a function tracing server

-    Usage: llcap-server --modmap <MODMAP> trace-calls [OPTIONS]

-    Options:
-      -o, --out-file <OUT_FILE>        produce an export file [default: ./trace.out] -i, --import-path <IMPORT_PATH>  imports an export file, export file will not be created -h, --help                       Print help

-### Argument capture mode (heavy WIP)

-    Usage: llcap-server --modmap <MODMAP> capture-args [OPTIONS]

-    Options:
-      -s, --selection-file <SELECTION_FILE>
-              [default: ./selected-fns.bin]
-      -o, --out-dir <OUT_DIR>
-              the directory where function argument traces are saved (or offloaded) [default: ./capture-out/] -l, --mem-limit <MEM_LIMIT>
-              capture memory limit in MEBIBYTES - offloading will be performed to the output directory [default: 0] -h, --help
-              Print help
+For usage examples, use `--help` or refer to the [demo](../example-arg-replacement/README.md).

 ## Development documentation